sergrt/CameraAiDetector/README.md

 ### Features
 - Send telegram notifications to authorized users about objects on camera (alarm images)

   <img src="../media/person.jpg" alt="drawing" width="300"/> <img src="../media/cars.jpg" alt="drawing" width="300"/>
 - Record videos based on detected object - useful to save space on device (only videos of interest are recorded)
-- Send image with video preview after the video has been recorded
+- Send image with video preview after the video has been recorded - several frames to see if something interesting was recorded

   <img src="../media/video_preview.jpg" alt="drawing" width="300"/>
-- Allow users to get instant shot from camera
+- Allow users to get instant shots from camera
 - List all recorded videos - with or without previews, optionally filtered by time depth
 - Allow users to download particular video